-I work for a global company and our IT teams have worked very hard to ensure our employees can work anywhere, any time.
-This has been such a positive in our company and it makes you feel like you are working for a company who trusts its people, is modern in the way we work and the tools we use, has access to talent in a global environment, and makes an effort to ensure those working remotely feel included.
-One of the biggest advantages is that if you live in one of the larger cities and you have an hour commute to work each way, working from home 1-2 days during the week can save on those commute times and puts less stress on the person travelling.
+I work for a global company and our IT teams have worked very hard to ensure our employees can work anywhere any time.
+This has been such a positive in our company and it makes you feel like you are working for a company that trusts its people, is modern in the way we work and the tools we use has access to talent in a global environment and makes an effort to ensure those working remotely feel included.
+One of the biggest advantages is that if you live in one of the larger cities and you have an hour commute to work each way, working from home 1-2 days during the week can save on those commute times and puts less stress on the person traveling.

 Give your employees the tools to do their jobs effectively.
 Ensure you provide the technology to work remotely, some of the basics like VPN, Softphones, Web Conference tools, instant messaging tools are essential.
 Make it easy to work remotely and ensure that the tools you put in place perform at a high level with strong security and that you train your employees on how to use those tools.

 Educate and build awareness programs for your employees about keeping secure while working remotely.
-Make sure they know about not connecting to untrusted/ unsecure Wi-Fi networks, e.g. free Wi-Fi at the airport or coffee shops.
-Look out for shoulder suffers, or people listening in to your phone conversations in public places.
+Make sure they know about not connecting to untrusted/ unsecured Wi-Fi networks, e.g. free Wi-Fi at the airport or coffee shops.
+Look out for shoulder surfers, or people listening to your phone conversations in public places.